apache/yetus/asf-site-src/source/documentation/in-progress/precommit/usage-intro.html.md

 $ test-patch --plugins=all --multijdkdirs="/j/d/k/1,/j/d/k/2"
 ```

-Not all Java tests support this mode, but those that do will now run their tests with all of the given versions of Java consecutively (e.g., `javac`--the Java compliation test).
+Not all Java tests support this mode, but those that do will now run their tests with all of the given versions of Java consecutively (e.g., `javac`--the Java compilation test).
 Tests that do not support MultiJDK mode (e.g., checkstyle, mvn install) will use JAVA\_HOME.

 NOTE: JAVA\_HOME is always appended to the list of JDKs in MultiJDK mode.
 If JAVA\_HOME is in the list, it will be moved to the end.